berndmweber/rails-6-on-wsl-docker/README.md

 # Installation Instructions

-1. To avoid later aithentication and other issues ensure your `/etc/wsl.conf` has the configuration options in [wsl.conf](wsl.conf).
+1. To avoid later authentication and other issues ensure your `/etc/wsl.conf` has the configuration options in [wsl.conf](wsl.conf).
    - If it didn't and you updated the file:
      - close the Ubuntu Terminal
      - Open a Powershell with Admin rights